Expert Video Answer

 Direct answer

-Shows how deferred mahr can be treated as a debt paid from gross estate before fixed-share inheritance.
+The mahr is a financial obligation from the groom to the bride, with any deferred amount becoming due upon death or divorce.
+It is treated as a debt on the husband's estate and must be paid from the gross estate before distribution to Islamic heirs.
 For practical use, review wasiyyah guide after understanding the core rule.

 - Topic cluster: Marriage and Estate